facjure/poetroid-prototype/README.md

 ## Overview

-The poetroid platform consists of three parts: web, engine, and [poems](https://github.com/Facjure/poetroid-public-domain).
+The poetroid platform consists of three parts: web, engine, and data.

-You're in the web.
-It's opensource.
+You're in the web--it's opensourced.

-So are poems.
+Data is currently [poems from the public domain](https://github.com/Facjure/poetroid-public-domain).
+Public domain should always be opensourced.

-The engine, not opensourced yet, runs on the cloud as a distributed server and is under active development.
+The engine, not opensourced yet, runs on the cloud as a distributed server.

-It's written in clojure.

-This project also includes python/clojure scripts to scrap sites from the public domain
+There is no mobile: responsive web => mobile.

 ## Status and Roadmap

 Prototyping.
 Currently in *Research & Development*.

-The current [site](http://www.poetroid.com) is a static site, with in-built search, hosting 2000 poems.
+The current [web](http://www.poetroid.com) is a static site, with in-built regex search, hosting 2000 poems.
 Editors can add, edit, and curate tags and metadata via an inline markdown editor with live-preview.
 The site automatically updates via a github-hook that routes to [literatti](https://github.com/Facjure/literatte) compiler running on the cloud.

 Once the engine is ready for alpha, the _web_ will be rewritten in clojurescript.